 Determining shared expenses

-It’s also important that the joint account covers all shared living expenses.
-To determine how much money you need in the account each month, tally up all your monthly and annual shared expenses.
+It’s also crucial that the joint account covers all shared living expenses.
+To determine how much money you need in the account each month, tally up all your monthly and annual shared costs.
 Try not to let the balance dip below one month’s worth of expenses.

 4. Live on one income

 In some situations, couples might choose to live entirely on one person’s income.
 A few reasons for this might be:

 If one person is a student, makes a low income, or is a stay-at-home parent, you may live on one partner’s income.
 When this is the case, it’s still important to discuss financial goals and put rules in place to determine what nonessential purchases fit into the budget and do not require a discussion.

 Perhaps both partners have well-paying full-time jobs but anticipate a change in the near future.
 Maybe one person is considering going back to school, you’re thinking about starting a family or your partner wants to open a business.
 You might “practice” for the transition by testing out the one-income approach, knowing you have a safety net if it doesn’t pan out as planned.

 If you can both live on one partner’s income, you might choose to set aside the other’s income to maximize your savings; this could be a way to pad your nest egg quickly.

 Are you and your partner considering a joint account?
 Or would you like to make sure you are getting the most from your existing account?
 Check out these great checking and savings account options from OnPoint.